Hamilton LRT: Project revival (2020–present)

 In November 2020, there was talk of the project being revived.
 During an announcement in Hamilton, Ontario, Premier Doug Ford said he had been working closely with Hamilton mayor Fred Eisenberger on the file but said they would need funding support from the federal government to move forward with it.
 The following day, then federal Minister of Infrastructure and Communities Catherine McKenna said she supported the project, and that it was up to the province to formally endorse the LRT project and submit a business case for the federal government to review.
 Laborers' International Union of North America's Joseph Mancinelli cited the project as an ideal stimulant of economic recovery during the COVID-19 pandemic in Ontario.

 On February 9, 2021, the province confirmed its commitment to the project and added the Hamilton LRT to its slate of priority transit projects in the GTHA.
 The proposed route would be a shorter 9 km kilometre line between McMaster University and Gage Avenue and would require an additional $1.5 billion in funding from the federal government.

-On May 11, 2021, Prime Minister Justin Trudeau announced $1.7 billion in federal funding for the Hamilton project.
+On May 11, 2021, then Prime Minister Justin Trudeau announced $1.7 billion in federal funding for the Hamilton project.
 The capital costs would be split equally between the federal and provincial governments for the full 14-kilometre route.
 On June 2, 2021, Metrolinx and the Ontario Ministry of Transportation met with Hamilton city council to discuss operating costs (which would be funded by the city) and to agree to negotiate a memorandum of understanding (MOU).
 After a two-week delay, council voted 9–6 in favour of negotiating the MOU and proceeding with the LRT project.
+From this point, Metrolinx would change the name of the project from B-Line LRT to Hamilton LRT; however, the city continues to refer to the corridor as B-Line.